 Last night I attended a talk by Natalie Goldberg at the Vancouver Public Library.
 She’s the author of Writing Down the Bones.
 Unfortunately she didn’t share her best advice about creative writing because it wasn’t a workshop for writers.
 Rather, it a reading from her newest book, The Great Spring: Writing, Zen, and This Zigzag Life.

-I was disappointed that Goldberg was more intent on reading from her book rather than giving us writing tips – even though she knew the majority of us was (?) published authors, aspiring writers, and freelance journalists.
-But it was a book tour, after all.
-It wasn’t a creative writing workshop.
-Goldberg invited the audience to ask questions in between readings, but she was very strict about limiting the number of questions (which were all about how to write, writer’s block, procrastination, etc).
+I was disappointed that Goldberg was more intent on reading from her book rather than giving us writing tips.
+We were a crowd of published authors, aspiring writers, and freelance journalists who wanted to learn how to write.
+However, Goldberg was on a book tour – not a creative writing workshop.
+She invited the audience to ask questions in between readings, but she was very strict about limiting the number of questions (which were all about how to write, writer’s block, procrastination, etc).
 Her answers were short and sweet (“if you want to be a writer, pick up your pen and write”).